SciRuby/daru/README.md

 * Automate testing for both MRI and JRuby.
 * Enable creation of DataFrame by only specifying an NMatrix/MDArray in initialize.
 Vector naming happens automatically (alphabetic) or is specified in an Array.
-* Destructive map iterators for DataFrame.
 * Completely test all functionality for MDArray.
 * Basic Data manipulation and analysis operations:
-    - Different kinds of join operations
-    - Dataframe/vector merge (left, right, inner, outer)
-    - Verification of data in a vector
     - DF concat
 * Option to express a DataFrame as an NMatrix or MDArray so as to use more efficient storage techniques.
 * Assignment of a column to a single number should set the entire column to that number.
 * == between daru_vector and string/number.
 * Multiple column assignment with []=
 * Multiple value assignment for vectors with []=.
-* Load DataFrame from multiple sources (excel, SQL, etc.).
-* Deletion of elements from Vector should only modify the index and leave the vector as it is so that compacting is not needed and things are faster.
 * #find\_max function which will evaluate a block and return the row for the value of the block is max.
 * Function to check if a value of a row/vector is within a specified range.
 * Create a new vector in map_rows if any of the already present rows dont match the one assigned in the block.